African-American Congressmen Will Skip Mississippi Civil Rights Event To Avoid Trump

 "We think it's unfortunate that these members of Congress wouldn't join the President in honoring the incredible sacrifice civil rights leaders made to right the injustices in our history.
 The President hopes others will join him in recognizing that the movement was about removing barriers and unifying Americans of all backgrounds."

-Trump was invited to speak at the ceremony marking the bicentennial of Mississippi's admission to the union by Republican Gov. Phil Bryant who criticized Trump's detractors.
+Trump was invited to speak at the ceremony marking the bicentennial of Mississippi's admission to the union by Republican Gov. Phil Bryant, who criticized Trump's detractors.

 "We are better than that.
 We are kinder and more tolerant here in Mississippi than I think perhaps other places.
 Allow the president to come and honor Mississippi with his speech and his presence," said Bryant as quoted by the AP.